 Fremont in Sandusky County, Ohio — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in these topic lists: Forts and Castles • Native Americans • War of 1812.
+This memorial is listed in these topic lists: Forts and Castles • Native Americans • War of 1812.
 A significant historical month for this entry is August 1851.

 Location.
 41° 20.779′ N, 83° 6.928′ W. Marker is in Fremont, Ohio, in Sandusky County.
 Memorial is at the intersection of Croghan Street and High Street, on the right when traveling east on Croghan Street.
 This historical marker is located in the downtown Fremont area, in front of a black cannon, on the north side of the Birchard Public Library, which was built on the site of Fort Stephenson.
 Touch for map.
 Marker is at or near this postal address: 423 Croghan Street, Fremont OH 43420, United States of America.
 Touch for directions.